 - Full address of business, including zip code

 - What is the violation?
 What did you observe?
-(For example, business operating that should be closed; business allowed to be operating but not enforcing social distancing; public gatherings; food or beverage being consumed on site)
+For example: business operating that should be closed; business allowed to be operating but not enforcing physical distancing or face covering requirements; larger than allowed public gatherings